socketio/socket.io/README.md

 		['websocket', 'flashsocket', 'htmlfile', 'xhr-multipart', 'xhr-polling', 'jsonp-polling']

-	A list of the transports to attempt to utilize (in order of preference)
+	A list of the transports to attempt to utilize (in order of preference).

 - *transportOptions*